jonnations/Sulawesi_Community_Repo/README.md

 This repo contains all the data and scripts for this project.
 There are many steps involved, from generating data to running predictive models to randomization analyses.
 Therefore, I will walk through the steps in this README. *Most scripts are heavily annotated*.

-*Libraries Used in this Repo*: tidyverse, tidybayes, brms, pacman, purrr, furrr, dispRity, geomorph, PCDimension.
+*Libraries Used in this Repo*: tidyverse, tidybayes, brms, pacman, purrr, furrr, dispRity, geomorph, PCDimension, phytools, vegan, picante.

  - **Organize and Process Raw Data**